zlockewtg/RLinf/docs/source/rst_source/blog/compare_with_verl.rst

 Docker Installation and Setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Follow these steps to set up your VERL environment using Docker:
+Follow these steps to set up your VeRL environment using Docker:

 **1. Launch Docker Container**